Skip to content

 Verdict

 The most complete kamado in its price range — if you will use what the premium buys.
-We have cooked on it for twelve months in Torrevieja through 70 km/h Levante winds and October rain, and the ceramic does not flinch.
+Per community reports (Naked Whiz, AmazingRibs) and Kamado Joe's own lifetime ceramic warranty, the ceramic handles cycles of humidity, rain and wind for years without cracking.
 The small flaws — a hinge that asks for grease, a low rack that sits a touch low for big roasts — are minor enough not to dent the recommendation.
 If you are torn between this and the BGE Large, let the dealer network in your area decide: both last two decades, but fast replacements come from whoever has a store nearby.

 Verdict